vhtnam/chatbot-docs/source/_install/requirement.rst

  - Ctype PHP Extension
  - JSON PHP Extension
  - BCMath PHP Extension
  Some features like Messenger Sequence, Broadcast Schedule, Livechat, Chatbot Comment use Laravel Queue.
-So you will need install and configuration:
+So for better performance, we recommend you install following scripts:

  - Redis cache and Php-Redis extension.
  - Supervisor.